 My personal motto is enjoy the world, and be nice to it.
-This sustainable travel packing list will help you do just that.
-Pack these 26 items to minimize your landfill contribution as you’re off exploring.
+This sustainable travel packing list will help you do just that!
+Pack these 27 items to minimize your landfill contribution as much as possible as you’re off exploring.

 Short-Term Sustainable Travel Packing List

 There’s an abundance of low-waste deodorant options, including creams, sticks, pastes – you name it.
 But a deodorant mineral stone is my favorite.

 There are 3 big wins to this deo stone: